Understanding the Right Heart Catheterization Procedure for Seniors

 • Allergic Reactions: Some individuals might have allergic responses to the contrast dye used during the procedure, which can complicate recovery.

 At Amavita Heart and Vascular Health®, we believe that understanding these risks empowers you to engage in meaningful conversations with your healthcare provider.
-Our dedicated team offers thorough cardiac assessments and preventive strategies, including personalized interventions like lifestyle changes and advanced risk evaluation tools.
-Our goal is to significantly reduce your risk of heart attack and ensure you receive the most appropriate care tailored to your unique health needs.
+Our dedicated team offers thorough and preventive strategies, including personalized interventions like lifestyle changes and advanced risk evaluation tools.
+Our goal is to significantly reduce your risk of and ensure you receive the most appropriate care tailored to your unique health needs.

 The central node represents the overall risks of the procedure, while each branch highlights a specific risk.
 Follow the branches to learn more about each risk and its implications.